RickelmyCampos/PokeGuide/README.md

 * Retrofit: For API calls.
 * Room: For local database storage.
 * Jetpack Compose: For modern UI development.
-* LiveData: For updating the UI in response to data changes.
 * ViewModel: For managing UI-related data in a lifecycle-conscious way.
 * Kotlin Coroutines: For background tasks.
 ## Getting Started